 There are many things that we do every day that can trigger migraines.
 To identify your migraine triggers, try keeping a migraine diary.
 Pay attention to all the things you do and eat before you develop your migraine.
 Here are some of the more common migraine triggers to look out for:

 Women of childbearing ages can experience migraines related to their menstrual cycle or in relation to the cycle of their birth control medication.
+If you recently started a new birth control, make sure to take note of your symptoms.
+A progesterone-only or hormone-free option might help you prevent migraines.
+We recommend keeping track of your menstrual cycle to determine if hormonal changes might cause your migraines.

 As with exercise, some people develop migraines in response to sexual excitement or activity.